Technology

 If humans are innately biased, is there a way to take them out of the equation?
 Joanna Riley thinks so.
 Her company has developed artificial intelligence software (AI) which sorts through potential candidates in place of a human having to do so, assessing them based on their qualifications and skills as well as looking at other factors that have been found to be a good match for the position an employer is seeking to fill.

-AIs can work much more quickly than humans which also means it can sift through vast numbers of potential candidates rather than just looking at those who have directly applied.
+AIs can work much more quickly than humans which also means they can sift through vast numbers of potential candidates rather than just looking at those who have directly applied.
 That improves the likely quality of shortlisted individuals overall and significantly reduces the risk that talented people will be ruled out for reasons irrelevant to what they could bring to the organization.

 A learning process